netidx/netidx-book/src/overview.md

    * The addresses of all the publishers who are publishing that path
    * The service principal names of those publishers
    * The permissions the subscriber has to the path
-   * The authorization token, which is a SHA512 hash of the concatination of
+   * The authorization token, which is a SHA512 hash of the concatenation of
      * A secret shared by the Resolver Cluster and the Publisher
      * The path
      * The permissions